Guides

 • Cresta AI Agent handles voice and digital conversations including troubleshooting, collections, retention, and multi-intent interactions, with enterprise guardrails and handoff into Agent Assist

-• Cresta Coach delivers coaching recommendations based on behavioral analysis and outcome correlation
+• Cresta Coach delivers coaching recommendations based on behavioral analysis and outcome correlations

 • Cresta Insights correlates agent behaviors with business outcomes, showing predicted opportunity cost of each behavior